SAP-samples/sap-tech-bytes/README.md

 - [2021-08-02-github-actions-kyma](https://github.com/SAP-samples/sap-tech-bytes/tree/2021-08-02-github-actions-kyma) by [IObert](https://github.com/IObert)

 ## Recent Blog Posts
+- [SAP Tech Bytes: UI Theme Designer - Applying Custom Theme to UI5 Application](https://blogs.sap.com/?p=1576337) by Nicolai Geburek (Mon Jul 18 2022)
+  - In this blog post I want to share how to apply a custom theme that was built with the UI theme designer to a UI5 application that is not running in the SAP Fiori Launchpad (e.g. your local development environment).
+The UI theme designer is part of the SAP Fiori ...
 - [SAP Tech Bytes: Serve Web Page with an Approuter - Cloud Foundry Basics #2](https://blogs.sap.com/?p=1560724) by Nicolai Geburek (Fri Jun 17 2022)
   - This SAP Tech Byte is about how to use an approuter on Cloud Foundry to serve a web page.
 We will use the approuter to authenticate users and route them to the web page.
 Building on top of the first blog post of this “Cloud Foundry Basics” series, which covered ...
 - [SAP Tech Bytes: Deploy a Static Web Page - Cloud Foundry Basics #1](https://blogs.sap.com/?p=1556380) by Nicolai Geburek (Fri Jun 10 2022)